manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/data_catalogues.md

 # Contributing
 ---
-We encourage you to explore each catalogue and, if you notice missing datasets or improvements that can be made, please see the [Contribute / Contact]({{ site.baseurl }}/contributing/index.html) page for details on how to provide feedback or submit improvements.
+We encourage you to explore each catalogue and if you notice missing datasets or improvements that can be made, please see the [Contribute / Contact]({{ site.baseurl }}/contributing/index.html) page for details on how to provide feedback or submit improvements.
 Your input directly supports the completeness and accuracy of PAN-NZ.